frootlab/frootlab.github.io/_posts/2019-03-25-vivid-store.md

 it can be grueling to properly identify it's scope and adapt it to the underlying prerequisites - only to decide about it's suitability!

-## What is Brea?
+## What is Vivid Store?

 In a nutshell: The development- and exploration process in data science is currently heavily impaired by the detour experienced by publications in paper form.
 While it became easier and easier to publish, it became harder and harder to get an overview.
 This is why we want to provide a better solution!

-[Brea](/brea.html) is a smart algorithm repository server, that enforces unified data interfaces for different algorithm categories.
+[Vivid Store](/brea.html) (alias *Brea*) is a smart algorithm repository server, that enforces unified data interfaces for different algorithm categories.
 This allows Vivid Server not only to automatically evaluate and compare the hosted algorithms with respect to given metrics but thereupon also to determine, which algorithm of a given category and data domain is the currently best fitting ([CBF](/blog/tags#CBF)) algorithm with respect to some metric.
 An example for such a metric would be the average prediction accuracy within a fixed set of gold standard samples of the respective domain of application (e.g. latin handwriting samples, spoken word samples, TCGA gene expression data, etc.).

-According to our [conviction](/about#us) Brea is [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software), based on the [Python](https://www.python.org/) programming language and actively developed as part of our [Vivid Code](/vivid) framework.
+According to our [conviction](/about#us) Vivid Store is [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software), based on the [Python](https://www.python.org/) programming language and actively developed as part of our [Vivid Code](/vivid) framework.